wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 Two new menus are:

 WordPress and WordPress MultiSite per-blog registration:
-    1. "Users -> A&U Extended" - lets you show users lists with the new fields that are created
+    1. "Users -> Users Extended" - lets you show users lists with the new fields that are created
     2. "Settings -> Cimy User Extra Fields" - lets administrators add as many new fields as are needed to the users' profile, giving the possibility to set some interesting rules.

 Wordpress MultiSite unique registration: